 NMC Poetry Group

-Over the past 15 months our NMC Community have come together virtually to enjoy poetry.
+The NMC Community has come together virtually during lockdown to enjoy poetry.
 We thought it would be a wonderful idea to feature some of the brilliant poetry that has been submitted.

 It is open to all and it will be wonderful to see you.
 Let’s get creative together!